//php print_r(get_the_ID()); ?>

 |

-In sociology optional, current affairs plays an important role in Paper 2, which is dynamic in nature.
-Before reading the current affairs, the candidate has to analyse PYQs to understand the types of current affairs questions that are asked in the exam.
+In sociology, optional, current affairs play an important role in Paper 2, which is dynamic in nature.
+Before reading the current affairs, the candidate has to analyze PYQs to understand the types of current affairs questions that are asked in the exam.
 It will help in studying targeted sources.

 It is not necessary that current affairs have to be used only if asked specifically in the exam.
 Information from current affairs can be quoted as examples, which will give the answers a much-needed dynamism.
 The main thing is that current affairs have to be approached from a sociological perspective

 As mentioned in the beginning, PYQs are the directional markers, which guide aspirants on the right path of preparation.
-Studying PYQs help candidates to understand the depth of the knowledge that the exam demands.
+Studying PYQs helps candidates to understand the depth of the knowledge that the exam demands.
 It also helps them identify the core topics that are repeated regularly in the exam.
-It is therefore necessary that PYQs are analysed regularly during the course of the preparation.
+It is, therefore, necessary that PYQs are analysed regularly during the course of the preparation.

 No Optional in UPSC is tough or easy.
 The selection of an optional is purely based on one’s interest.
 However, candidates preparing for sociology optional must keep in mind the vital points mentioned above, which will give them an edge over their competitors.

-The table below contains the links of the Previous Year Question Papers of Sociology Optional Paper I and Paper II:
+The table below contains the links to the Previous Year’s Question Papers of Sociology Optional Paper I and Paper II:

 UPSC CSE Sociology Optional PYQ 2023 | Paper 1: UPSC CSE Sociology Optional Paper I (2023) |